 Experiencing or witnessing a traumatic event can lead to significant emotional and psychological distress.
 When substances come into the picture, a person may start relying on them for temporary relief.
 This self-medication approach can lead to an unhealthy cycle of dependence and addiction, which can exacerbate the effects of post-traumatic stress disorder (PTSD).

 By learning more about how these conditions connect, you can take the first steps toward a healthier future.
-Addiction professionals can develop a trauma-informed treatment program to help you recover from both trauma and addiction.
+Addiction professionals can develop a trauma-informed treatment program to help you recover from both post-traumatic stress disorder and substance abuse.

 Understanding Post-Traumatic Stress Disorder

 PTSD is a condition characterized by persistent distress from witnessing or experiencing a terrifying event.
-While people who have experienced a traumatic event can eventually overcome distressful feelings and reactions caused by these experiences, when PTSD develops, the symptoms will not go away without professional help.
+While people who have experienced a traumatic event can eventually overcome stressful feelings and reactions caused by these experiences, when one develops PTSD, the symptoms will not go away without professional help.
 PTSD symptoms can last months or years after the traumatic event.

 Examples of situations where PTSD can develop might include witnessing or experiencing the death of a loved one, military combat, natural disasters, serious accidents and injury, or sexual or physical abuse as a child or adult.

 PTSD, stress, and drug addiction often co-occur as a result of serious trauma.
 Individuals who experience PTSD may use drugs or alcohol to self-medicate uncomfortable and unwanted feelings.
-Getting a professional dual diagnosis is critical to treating both conditions and achieving a substance-free lifestyle.
+Finding the best dual diagnosis treatment center is critical to treating both conditions and achieving a substance-free lifestyle.

 Signs and Symptoms of PTSD